ArchibaldChain/Statistical-Learning-Project/Report.md

 **Grade: Sophomore**

 ### 1 Introduction

 ​	Boston house price is one of the most famous statistic problems in the last century.
-So we try to analyze the house price through classical statistical methods and find out the major and minor factors that affects the price.
+So we try to analyze the house price data through classical statistical methods and find out the major and minor factors that affects the price.
 According to our goal, linear regression is the best choice.

 ​	We collected enough data and did some preprocessing: we randomly selected 2/3 as training data and set the remaining as test data.
 The training data is used to train the linear model and the test data is used to assess the model.For problems with multiple variables such as Boston house price, there are several typical ways to optimize the model.
 We tried these optimization methods and found out the  optimum fitting of the problem.

 #### 1.1 Datasets